POD-mode-augmented wall model and its applications to flows at non-equilibrium conditions: Introduction

+where ${\bf U} = (U,W)$ are the wall-parallel velocities at a distance $y$ from the wall, ${\rm LoW}(y^+)$ is usually taken to be the logarithmic law of the wall, and $y^+ = (u_\tau/\nu) y$ is the wall-unit-scaled distance from the wall.
+We will take ${\rm LoW}(y^+)$ to include the viscous sublayer, the buffer layer, and the logarithmic layer, but not the wake layer.
+Further, ${\rm LoW}(y^+)$ is taken to be nondimensional such that the friction velocity $u_\tau$ has been absorbed into the coefficients.
+We propose to generalize these models by employing the augmented ansatz

-where ${\bf U}$ is the wall modeled velocity; $g(y^+)$ is, at this point, a generic function; ${\bf c}$'s are unknowns; notice that ${\bf c}_1$ and ${\bf c}_2$ have the dimension of velocity.
-Figure \ref{fig:sketch-WM}(b,c) is a schematic of the velocity reconstruction according to \eqref{eq:EWM} and \eqref{eq:WM}, respectively.
-Inclusion of the function $g$ gives the wall model in Figure \ref{fig:sketch-WM}(c) the ability to account for deviations from the LoW scaling, and thus, to respond to non-equilibrium effects. \cite{yang2015integral} and \cite{lv2021wall} argued that $g\sim y$ to leading order, but other choices that more closely mimic the physics of non-equilibrium flows could yield better results.
-To that end, we propose to obtain $g$ from the modal analysis of turbulent wall-bounded flows.
-While many possible choices are available today \cite{taira2017modal}, we invoke proper orthogonal decomposition (POD) given its physical underpinning (the fact that POD modes capture most energy) and its historically important role in near-wall turbulence modeling \citep{aubry1988dynamics,berkooz1993proper}.
-Specifically, the mode $g$ is constructed based on a one-dimensional scalar variant of POD performed on the streamwise velocity component along the wall-normal direction in a 2D turbulent channel.
+where $g(y^+)$ is, at this point, a generic nondimensional function.} Figure \ref{fig:sketch-WM}(b, c) is a schematic of the velocity reconstruction according to \eqref{eq:EWM} and \eqref{eq:WM}, respectively.
+Inclusion of the function $g$ gives the wall model in figure \ref{fig:sketch-WM}(c) the ability to account for deviations from the LoW scaling, and thus, {\blue to respond to both instantaneous fluctuations and non-equilibrium effects.
+For convenience, we will refer to both of these cases as capturing non-equilibrium effects}. \cite{yang2015integral} and \cite{lv2021wall} argued that $g\sim y$ to leading order, but other choices that more closely mimic the physics of {\blue wall-bounden turbulent flows} could yield better results.
+To that end, we propose to obtain $g$ from modal analysis of {\blue the near-wall region of a 2D turbulent channel as a starting point for such investigations}.
+While many possible choices are available today {\blue\citep{taira2017modal}}, we invoke the proper orthogonal decomposition (POD) given its physical underpinning (the fact that POD modes capture most energy) and its historically important role in near-wall turbulence modeling \citep{aubry1988dynamics,berkooz1993proper}.
+Specifically, the mode $g$ is constructed based on a one-dimensional scalar variant of POD {\blue which is performed on the fluctuating streamwise velocity component (i.e., with the LoW subtracted) along the wall-normal direction.}

 The remainder of this work is organized as follows.
 In \S \ref{sec:methodology}, we provide further details of the proposed wall model including a discussion of how the $g$ mode is constructed.
 In \S \ref{sec:a_priori}, we present results of an {\it a-priori} analysis of a 2D turbulent channel and a channel subjected to suddenly imposed APGs.
 In \S \ref{sec:results}, {\it a-posteriori} test results are presented, again including a 2D turbulent channel and a channel with suddenly imposed APGs.
 We also consider a channel with a suddenly imposed TPG.
 Finally, in \S \ref{sec:conclusions}, the conclusions arrived at in this work are presented.